 When IPv6-enabled Windows systems are used as MySQL NDB Cluster hosts under MySQL Cluster Manager, you must reference these hosts using IPv4 addresses.
 Otherwise, MySQL Cluster Manager is unable to connect to the agent processes on those hosts.
-See Section 5.1, "MySQL Cluster Manager Usage and Design Limitations".
+See Section 6.1, "MySQL Cluster Manager Usage and Design Limitations".

-4.6.2 The change process Command
+5.6.2 The change process Command

-This command is used (MySQL NDB Cluster 7.0 and later) to change the process type for a given MySQL NDB Cluster process or group of MySQL NDB Cluster processes from one process type (old-process-type) to another process type (new-process-type).
+This command is used to change the process type for a given MySQL NDB Cluster process or group of MySQL NDB Cluster processes from one process type (old-process-type) to another process type (new-process-type).